By Dennis Hartley

 Touch of Evil (50th Anniversary Edition) – Universal DVD (2-discs)

-Yes, this is Orson Welles’ classic 1958 sleaze-noir with that celebrated (and oft-imitated) opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
-Welles casts himself as Hank Quinlan, a morally bankrupt police captain who lords over a corrupt border town.
-Quinlan is the most singularly grotesque character Welles ever created as an actor, and stands as one of the most offbeat heavies in film noir.
+Yes, this is Orson Welles’ classic 1958 sleaze-noir with “that” opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
+Welles casts himself as a morally bankrupt police captain who lords over a corrupt border town (one of the most offbeat and grotesque heavies in film noir).

 Fans of the film have had to make do with an improperly matted and cropped DVD transfer-until now.
 Not only have those screen ratio issues been corrected, but we are also given a choice of viewing 3 different cuts in this new edition: the restored and re-edited 1998 version (re-cut to the specifications that Welles had requested in a 58-page memo to the studio that ultimately fell on deaf ears), the original theatrical version, and the preview version (which has a commentary track with Heston and Leigh).
 With extras galore.